-Everyone loves smokey food.
+Everyone loves smoky food.
 The smell of fire roasted meats and spirit of kinship that pervades BBQ gatherings harkens back to our ancestors.
-You just don't get that with boiled ribs.
-For many years smoking was a mystery to most home cooks.
-Today it's commonplace to find backyard smokers filling neighborhoods with irresistible fragrance.
+You just don't get that with boiled ribs or pork "BBQ" from a crockpot.
+For years, smoking was a mystery to many home cooks.
+Today, it's commonplace to find backyard smokers in all corners of the world filling neighborhoods with the irresistible fragrance of wood smoke.

-You may have noticed a growing presence of inexpensive smokers at your hardware store.
 Some cheap smokers can cause disappointment and even outright exasperation.
-Beware, but don't be deterred!
-You can get good smokers that are easy to use and produce excellent results for reasonable prices.
-You've just got to know what to look for.
+Beware of these cookers, but don't be deterred!
+Yes, you can get a decent quality smoker that is easy to use and produces excellent results for a reasonable price.
 Let us help.

 We're running out of good things to say about this simple, affordable smoker.
 There's nothing else like it on the market. $299 delivered to your door in a big box.
 Open it up and start smoking.
 No assembly, no baby sitting and great results every time.
 If you've wanted to get a dedicated smoker or replace a cheapo rust bucket that never worked well anyway, the PBC beats anything in this price range hands down.

 It's a variation on the Ugly Drum Smoker or UDS, but the drum is slightly smaller and, although it comes with a grate, for most recipes you hang the meat vertically from hooks - even turkeys!
 Your jaw will hit the deck as you pull one round of deliciously smoked meats after another from this magic drum with little more effort than trimming and seasoning.
-Furthermore the meat hanging method provides beaucoup capacity.
-PBC easily accommodates eight full slabs of ribs.
-Whether you're a novice or an award winning competitor (and competition teams now use them), Pit Barrel is a welcome addition to any backyard.
-Click here to read our complete review of the Pit Barrel Cooker.
+Plus, the meat hanging method actually provides tons of capacity.
+For instance, PBC easily accommodates eight full slabs of ribs in a single cook.
+Whether you're a novice or an award winning competitor (yes, competition teams now use them), Pit Barrel is a welcome addition to any backyard.

-Gas smokers often run hot and have a limited temperature range, but the Smoke Vault 24" can be dialed down to 160°F or cranked to 400°F. Go low for smoked nuts and cheese, 225°F for ribs and brisket and 325°F for crispy chicken.
-The large width is big enough to lay slabs of ribs flat and there's plenty of room inside for turkeys, roasts and rib racks.
-It is the only gasser we know of that can be converted to natural gas so no more worrying if the tank will run dry before you're done with a long low slow cook.
-Comes with a nickel-plated mesh rack for smoking jerky.
-Click here to read our complete review of the Camp Chef Smoke Vault 24".
+Gas smokers often run hot and have a limited temperature range, but the Smoke Vault 24" can be dialed down to 160°F or cranked to 400°F. Go low for smoked nuts and cheese, 225°F for ribs and brisket, or 325°F for crispy chicken.
+The large width is big enough to lay slabs of ribs flat and there's plenty of room inside for turkeys, roasts, and rib racks.
+It is the only gasser we know of that can be converted to natural gas, so no more worrying if the tank will run dry before you're done with a long, low and slow cook.
+It also comes with a nickel-plated mesh rack for smoking jerky.

-Good old Weber has been making this indestructible charcoal fired "bullet" for years and has made only minor tweaks, although there are minor tweaks yet to be made (we'd like a better thermometer, but then again, we use our own accurate digital thermometer probe).
-The body is the same enamelized steel as the Weber Kettle.
-We have one that's 17 years old and going strong.
+Good old Weber has been making this indestructible charcoal fired "bullet" for years and has made only minor tweaks.
+However, there are minor tweaks yet to be made (we'd like a better thermometer, but then again, we use our own accurate digital thermometer probe).
+The body is the same enamelized steel as the Weber Kettle charcoal grill.
+We have one of these bullets that is 17 years old and going strong.
 There is also a larger model, but we prefer this size because it is easier to keep the temp low, although a full slab of ribs barely fits.
-It can also be used as a grill, but you have to get on your knees to do it.
-Click here to read our complete review of the Weber Smokey Mountain 18".
+This unit can also be used as a grill, but you have to get on your knees to do it.

 This little baby looks like a dorm fridge and it shares a lot in common with it.
 The walls are well insulated, the door latches tight, there's a clever reverse flow heat and smoke transit system, temp control is incredibly simple, and it can hold standard hotel pans.
-A water pan between the charcoal and the food keeps the cooking chamber moist.
-There are larger sizes that are popular among the professional competition teams.
-We have the next size up, the Party, and it is truly impressive.
-Click here to read our complete review of the Backwoods Smoker Chubby.
+A water pan between the charcoal and the food keeps the cooking chamber nice and humid.
+Larger sizes of this smoker are popular among professional competition teams.
+We have the Party, the next size up from the Chubby reviewed here, and it is truly impressive.

-Yet another pellet smoker, but the higher price buys a number of bells and whistles, including our favorite digital temp controller.
-Built entirely in the USA, it is solid with a heavy duty powder coat.
+Here is yet another pellet smoker, but the higher price tag buys a number of bells and whistles, including our favorite digital temperature controller.
+Built entirely in the USA, this smoker is rock solid with a heavy duty powder coat.
 The hood is a roll top, meaning it does not need a lot of rear clearance like some of its competitors, and there is plenty of room inside.
 We recommend you buy the optional upper level racks.
 My only criticism is that it looks like a WWI tank.
-Click here to read our complete review of the MAK 1 Star General Pellet Grill.